Nonparametric estimation in random coefficients binary choice models: Conclusion

 \section{Conclusion}

 In this paper we have considered nonparametric estimation of a random coefficients binary choice model.
 By exploiting (previously unnoticed) connections between the model and statistical deconvolution problems and applying results of integral transformation on the sphere, we have developed a new estimator that is practical and possesses desirable statistical properties.
 It requires neither numerical optimization nor numerical integration, and as such its computational cost is trivial and local maxima and other difficulties in optimization need not be of concern.
 Its rate of convergence in the L$^q$ norm for all $q \in [1,\infty]$ is derived.
 Our numerical example suggests that the new procedure works well in finite samples, consistent with its good theoretical properties.
-It is of great theoretical interest to examine rigorously whether the rate is optimal in a minimax sense, though it is a task we defer to subsequent investigations.
-With appropriate under-smoothing, the estimator is shown to be asymptotically normal, providing a theoretical basis for nonparametric statistical inference for the random coefficient distribution.
+It is of great theoretical and practical interest to obtain an adaptive procedure for choosing the smoothing parameters of our estimator, though it is a task we defer to subsequent investigations.\footnote{Gautier and Le Pennec (2011) consider a needlet-based procedure and discuss its rate optimality in a minimax sense and adaptation.} With appropriate under-smoothing, the estimator is shown to be asymptotically normal, providing a theoretical basis for nonparametric statistical inference for the random coefficients distribution.